ismg summit logo

 • Operationalizing Threat Detection: Implementing threat prioritization frameworks to reduce alert fatigue and ensure SOC teams focus on the highest-risk threats.

-State-Led Cybersecurity Initiatives: New York's Model and Its Implications for Healthcare Nationwide
+State-Led Cybersecurity Initiatives: New York and New Jersey as Models for Healthcare Nationwide

 Key Discussion Points: